-ENVIRONMENTALISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated LessThan Significant Impact No Impact XX (.
-Wildfire. the project located in or near state responsibility areas lands classified as high fire hazard severity zones? cla ocated in or near state responsibility areas or lands ssified as very high fire hazard severity zones, would project: Yes □No a) Substantially impair an adopted emergency response plan or emergency evacuation plan? b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? c) Require the installation of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?
+ENVIRONMENTALISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XX Wildfire. the project located in or near state responsibility areas lands classified as high fire hazard severity zones?
+If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: ∑ Yes □ No a) Substantially impair an adopted emergency response plan or emergency evacuation plan? b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? c) Require the installation of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?

-The project site has been designated as a moderately high fire hazard by the State Department of Forestry and Fire Protection.
-The project site is also within a designated State Responsibility Area (SRA) per General Plan Figure HS-10, which means that the State has fiscal responsibility for preventing and suppressing wildfires.
+The project site is located within a very high fire hazard severity zone as designated by the State Department of Forestry and Fire Protection.
+The project site is also within a designated State Responsibility Area (SRA), which means that the State has fiscal responsibility for preventing and suppressing wildfires.